hungryjireh/50043dbsproj/readme.md

-# Steps to run this Shit
+# Steps to run this instance

 ## Configuration